Gov. Mifflin advances to PIAA Class 5A baseball final with win over Selinsgrove

 “That’s what your clutch players do in the biggest moments.”

-Selinsgrove (21-3) was able to carry its 1-0 lead into the third after Gov. Mifflin left five runners stranded over the first and second innings.
+Selinsgrove (21-3) carried its 1-0 lead into the third after Gov. Mifflin left five runners stranded over the first two innings.

 Branson Adams grounded out with the bases loaded in the top of the second, and earlier, Dylan Barrett struck out with runners on first and third for the Mustangs.

-Nevertheless, that was where the Seals’ propulsion stopped, as Barrett found his redemption before long and the junior crushed an inside fastball to left center for an RBI double that scored two in the top of the third.
+Barrett found his redemption and the junior crushed an inside fastball to left center for an RBI double that scored two in the top of the third.
 Barrett ended the game 1-for-4 with a run scored and the two RBIs.

-RJ Weaver then hit an RBI single moments later to score Barrett and give Gov. Mifflin a 3-1 heading into the bottom of the third, and the Mustangs would stay on top the rest of the way.
+RJ Weaver then hit an RBI single to score Barrett and give Gov. Mifflin a 3-1 heading into the bottom of the third.

 “I got my pitch and I did what I had to do with it off the bat; it felt amazing,” Barrett said.
 “I didn’t feel anything, I just knew it was gonna be a shot.